shash42/Shell/README.md

 <li> An error has to be thrown on incorrect no. of arguments for kjob, bg, fg too. </li>
 </ol>

 <h4> Process Management </h4>

 <ol>
     <li> Some background processes (like ps) give output on the terminal, and the prompt is not shown after these in bash.
 The same behaviour has been followed. </li>
-    <li> The implementation of pinfo requires a certain format of proc/pid/status and proc/pid/exe which may not be available in every distribution. </li>
+    <li> The implementation of pinfo requires a certain format of proc/pid/status and proc/pid/exe which may not be available/in the same format in every distribution. </li>
     <li> It is assumed that when the shell is closed, background processes have to be terminated (not normally) too.
 It is upto the background process to print any relevant information.
 Vim catches HUP, hopefully other processes you try will too :) </li>
 </ol>